netgroup-polito/CrownLabs/cluster_config/Keycloak/README.md

 # Keycloak

+Keycloak is an Open Source Identity and Access Management solution for modern Applications and Services.
+It enables to concentrate all the tasks related to identity and access management into the same place; once authenticated, a user session can be associated to a token that can be used to validate the access of all the resources available in the cluster.

-A brief guide how to install Keycloak in HA with PostgreSQL Database in a K8S cluster
+This brief guide presents how to install Keycloak in HA in a K8S cluster with a PostgreSQL Database backend (also in HA).

-##Pre-requisites
+## Pre-requisites
 Here we assume that in the K8S cluster the following operators are installed and configured:
 * [ROOK](https://rook.io/)
 * [NGINX Ingress Controller](https://www.nginx.com/products/nginx/kubernetes-ingress-controller/)